 Message from the Director

-The Vermont Center for Children, Youth, and Families is housed in the Department of Psychiatry and encompasses research at the University of Vermont, patient care at Fletcher Allen Health Care, and information for Primary Care Providers in the State of Vermont.
+The Vermont Center for Children, Youth, and Families is housed in the Department of Psychiatry and encompasses research at the University of Vermont, patient care at The University of Vermont Medical Center, and information for Primary Care Providers in the State of Vermont.
 The VCCYF hopes to contribute to the understanding of why some children suffer from psychiatric illness while others do not.
 In our applied research we aim to improve the utility of using telemedicine technology to deliver family based health care to our most vulnerable families in rural settings.
 Our teaching team works with medical students, graduate students, residents, fellows, nurses and physicians around the State of Vermont to debunk and demystify damaging misconceptions about child psychopathology and wellness.
 Our long term goal is to bridge the gap between research and practice by providing scientifically informed family care and therapeutic supports to the children and families we serve.

 James J. Hudziak, M.D.

 Director, Vermont Center for Children Youth & Families

 History of Vermont Center for Children, Youth, and Families